The best LGBT-friendly hotels

 Casa Cúpula

-Mexico's top LGBTQ destination, Puerto Vallarta is home to glamorous old-Hollywood history, gorgeous beaches and one of the best week-long Pride festivals in the world.
+Mexico's top LGBT destination, Puerto Vallarta is home to glamorous old-Hollywood history, gorgeous beaches and one of the best week-long Pride festivals in the world.

 Up the hill from Zona Romantica, check into the city's suave hotel Casa Cupula for great dining (and a can't-miss brunch), bright accommodations and a pool club overlooking the ocean.